pulumi/docs/pulumi-hugo/themes/default/content/what-is/what-is-azure-key-vault.md

 }
 ```

+## Best practices

+- **Regularly rotate secrets**: Implement a strategy for the regular rotation of secrets.
+- **Provide least-privilege access**: Minimize the number of entities with access to the Key Vault.
+- **Monitor access and usage**: Use Azure Monitor and Azure Security Center to track access and activities.

 ## Challenges and considerations

 Azure Key Vault, while a powerful tool for managing secrets and cryptographic keys, does come with its own set of challenges, considerations, and limitations.
 Some of the key aspects to be aware of include: